-Metchie had cited the level of competition as a deciding factor in coming to Tuscaloosa, and nowhere defines competition more than the Alabama wide receiver room.
-He arrived in 2019 in a unit that contained Jerry Jeudy, Henry Ruggs III, as well as Smith and Waddle.
+Metchie had cited the level of competition as a deciding factor coming to Tuscaloosa, and nowhere defines competition more than the Alabama wide receiver room.
+He arrived in 2019 in a unit that contained Jerry Jeudy, Henry Ruggs III, DeVonta Smith, and Jaylen Waddle.
 As a result, Metchie’s potential for playing time would be minimal.

 Nonetheless, he opened eyes at the Alabama spring game, snagging 8 catches for 104 yards.
 The performance allowed him to see playing time in 13 games as a true freshman.
 Moreover, he secured his first career catch against Duke while adding further receptions against Southern Miss, Arkansas, and Western Carolina; 4 receptions for 23 yards might not sound like a lot, but it set the basis for a standout sophomore season.

 It’s easier to say that Metchie was a beneficiary of Waddle’s regular-season-ending injury against Tennessee in 2020.
 After all, the sophomore sensation racked up 151 yards on 7 receptions on the day Waddle went down.
 However, Metchie already flashed his skill set in a win over Texas A&M. The Alabama WR was named the team’s Offensive Player of the Week after securing 181 receiving yards and 2 touchdowns at a remarkable 36.2 yards per catch.

 Metchie emerged as a reliable big-play threat for the Crimson Tide.
 The Alabama WR secured a first down or a touchdown on 64% of his receptions during his sophomore campaign.
 Unafraid of the limelight, he contributed 81 yards in the CFP National Championship win over Ohio State.